UofT-DSI/onboarding/Onboarding Documents/Session Specific/Session 2/course_descriptions_session_2.md

 - Implement monitoring and alerting systems to troubleshoot and diagnose issues in production.

 **Course Delivery:**
-Instructor-led live webinars, each lasting 2.5 hours for a total of ~10 hours.
+Instructor-led live webinars.

-## Data Science Certificate Courses (following completion of foundational courses)
+## Data Science Skills (following completion of foundational courses)
+Participants pursuing the Data Science Certificate will complete the Data Science Skills course.
+Data Science Skills will teach the following two topics:

 ### Sampling
-This course is designed to introduce the fundamentals of sampling, probability, and survey methodology.
+This course topic will introduce the fundamentals of sampling, probability and survey methodology.
+It covers various subtopics, including; simple probability samples, stratified sampling, cluster sampling, addressing non-response, estimating and survey quality.
+Participants will consider the theoretical foundations of different sampling approaches, as well as practical applications of this knowledge in contexts such as market research, political polling and the Canadian census.

 **Learning Outcomes:**
 - Gain proficiency in executing simple probability samples.